Curriculum

 Accredited Learning – Key Stage 4

 All students in KS4 will continue to be assigned to one class, as per the Primary Model.
-A student will spend the majority of the time in this classroom.
+A student will spend the majority of the time in this classroom, but will attend lessons in groups depending on the qualification level they are studying.
 Here, they will study these subjects:

-• Food Technology – Open Award Catering qualification
+· Food Technology – Open Awards Catering qualification

 * Whilst it is not mandatory for students to study Food Technology at KS4, we believe that this is important for our students and therefore, we have made this compulsory at Abbot’s Lea School